P. Campbell

 About P. Campbell

-P. Campbell is a scholar working on Atomic and Molecular Physics, and Optics, Nuclear and High Energy Physics, Radiation, Spectroscopy and Surgery, having authored 98 papers that have together received 3.3k indexed citations.
-Recurring topics across this work include Nuclear physics research studies (47 papers), Atomic and Molecular Physics (39 papers), Nuclear Physics and Applications (24 papers), Advanced Chemical Physics Studies (19 papers), Mass Spectrometry Techniques and Applications (16 papers), Astronomical and nuclear sciences (8 papers), Particle accelerators and beam dynamics (6 papers) and Laser-induced spectroscopy and plasma (5 papers).
-The work is most often cited by research in Nuclear and High Energy Physics (1.3k citations), Radiation (494 citations), Atomic and Molecular Physics, and Optics (1.1k citations), Spectroscopy (446 citations) and Physiology (477 citations).
+P. Campbell is a scholar working on Atomic and Molecular Physics, and Optics, Nuclear and High Energy Physics, Radiation, Spectroscopy and Surgery, having authored 96 papers that have together received 3.2k indexed citations.
+Recurring topics across this work include Nuclear physics research studies (47 papers), Atomic and Molecular Physics (39 papers), Nuclear Physics and Applications (24 papers), Advanced Chemical Physics Studies (19 papers), Mass Spectrometry Techniques and Applications (16 papers), Astronomical and nuclear sciences (8 papers), Particle accelerators and beam dynamics (6 papers) and Coronary Interventions and Diagnostics (5 papers).
+The work is most often cited by research in Nuclear and High Energy Physics (1.3k citations), Radiation (493 citations), Atomic and Molecular Physics, and Optics (1.1k citations), Spectroscopy (450 citations) and Cellular and Molecular Neuroscience (321 citations).
 P. Campbell has collaborated with scholars based in United Kingdom, Finland and United States.
-Frequent co-authors include I. D. Moore, A. Jokinen, J. Billowes, A. Nieminen, M.R.
-Pearson, J. Huikari, J. Äystö, G. Tungate, A Deka and Heather Spencer Feigelson.
-Their work appears in journals such as Journal of Physics G Nuclear and Particle Physics, Physics Letters B, The European Physical Journal A, Physical Review Letters and Nuclear Instruments and Methods in Physics Research Section B Beam Interactions with Materials and Atoms.
+Frequent co-authors include I. D. Moore, A. Jokinen, J. Billowes, M.R.
+Pearson, A. Nieminen, J. Huikari, J. Äystö, G. Tungate, Heather Spencer Feigelson and Leslie Bernstein.
+Their work appears in journals such as Journal of Physics G Nuclear and Particle Physics, Physics Letters B, The European Physical Journal A, Nuclear Instruments and Methods in Physics Research Section B Beam Interactions with Materials and Atoms and Physical Review Letters.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.